 Abuse comes in many forms, ranging from physical to psychological harm that is inflicted all at once or over time.
 Recently, a form of manipulation has come to light that is known as “coercive control.”
 The impacts of this form of abuse are far-reaching, influencing the actions of the abused for days, months, or years.
-Even when they break free from the abuse, the damage may linger, and they may struggle with life.
+Even when victims break free from the abuse, the damage may linger, and they may struggle with life.
 As such, the first thing to know is that anyone who has suffered from coercive control will need support.

 Key Takeaways